DSR-RHIT/me497-reproducible-research/cm/cm024_ch07_handle-on-data.md

 FertConsumpData <- WDI(indicator = "AG.CON.FERT.ZS")
 ```

 Check you Environment pane.
 You should see the new object **FertConsumpData**.
+If not, simply use the Run menu and Run All.
+This executes all the R code in your file independent of the prose.

 Our author uses CamelCase for variable names.
 My current practice generally is to use all lowercase letters separated by underscores, for example, **fert\_consump\_data**.
 But, because I'm following the text example, I'll use the text convention.